micmejia/bible-dump/AMPC/Luke/Luke 1.md

-Now behold, you will be _and_ [^o]will continue to be silent and not able to speak till the day when these things take place, because you have not believed what I told you; but my words are [^p]of a kind which will be fulfilled in the appointed _and_ proper time.
+Now behold, you will be _and_ will continue to be silent and not able to speak till the day when these things take place, because you have not believed what I told you; but my words are of a kind which will be fulfilled in the appointed _and_ proper time.